yannbellot/timer-framer/README.md

 ## Feature list

-* Choose children frame
+* Choose children Frame
 * Choose local time zone or define time zone (GMT)
-* Define dates and times to display frame
+* Define the start and end dates and times of the Frame display